-My Child's Teacher Can Help Me Help My Child with Math By: I Can Help My Child with Math By: My Child Can Help Improve His/Her Math By: Playing math games with my son to make sure he is practicing and learning.
+My Child's Teacher Can Help Me Help My Child with Math By: I Can Help My Child with Math By: My Child Can Help Improve His/Her Math By: Giving me ideas of math games that my son can play on the iPad for additional practice.
+Playing math games with my son to make sure he is practicing and learning.
 Asking for help when he does not understand his math assignments.
 Practicing math games to improve his math skills.